KevinAst/dmrst/pkgs/server/src/auth.md

       creation time.
 This means that all messages from a given socket have the authority of it's associated user/device.

-      Keep in mind that the user associated to a socket can change over time.
-The user may start out as an authenticated user (John Doe), but if they sign-out the user object morphs into a "guest" user.
+      Keep in mind that the user content associated in a socket can change over time.
+The user may start out as an authenticated user (John Doe), but if they sign-out, the user object morphs into a "guest" user.

       - Using the real-time socket protocol, these User changes are dynamically reflected on all clients (browser windows) of a